Other / mixed grade configuration · Orlando, FL

 What is the racial and ethnic makeup of Ivey Lane Elementary?

-The largest demographic group at Ivey Lane Elementary is African American at 80.3%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Ivey Lane Elementary is African American at 80.3% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Ivey Lane Elementary?

-Ivey Lane Elementary has a Resource Investment Index of 28/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Ivey Lane Elementary has a Resource Investment Index of 29/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page